*Update 13 April 2022*:

 National Academy for Mathematical Sciences Green Paper

 Below a short video by David Abrahams gives an overview of the proposal.

 A live FAQ paper can be accessed here and will be updated on a regular basis.

 Below a video by Matt Butchers gives an overview of the proposal.

-We are extremely grateful to everyone who has been involved in producing these documents, and to the INI who are providing the administrative support needed to gather and collate responses.
+We are extremely grateful to everyone who was involved in producing these documents, and to the INI who provided the administrative support needed to gather and collate responses.

-A small task and finish group will be convened to analyse responses.
+A small task and finish group was convened to analyse responses.